Borderline Conditions

 Ilina Chervonnaya

-Shifting sands, 2017
+Shifting Sands, 2017

 Installation (pieces of furniture, sand, glue, cut palm leaves, video 9’ in loop, the sound of electronic drug)